kyegomez/swarms/README.md

 ### Simple Conversational Agent
-- Plug in and play conversational agent with `GPT4`, `Mixytral`, or any of our models
+A Plug in and play conversational agent with `GPT4`, `Mixytral`, or any of our models

 - Reliable conversational structure to hold messages together with dynamic handling for long context conversations and interactions with auto chunking
 - Reliable, this simple system will always provide responses you want.